 Bell also attributed the lack of proxy fights over director elections to the pandemic, citing a reluctance by companies to engage in contested elections as the COVID-19 situation was developing.

-To learn about more specific findings, read the full report that Bell co-authored.
+To learn about more specific findings, read the full report

 The article is available on the Silicon Valley Business Journal (subscription required).